zulfgani/components-page-builder/README.md

 ```

 # TODO List
-The builder in its current from is to be considered very young,primitive in nature and very much a beta version as it requires a lot of features added in
+* The builder in its current form is to be considered very young,primitive in nature and very much a beta version as it requires a lot of features added in

-## Color controls
+### Color controls

-## WYSIWYG editor controls
+### WYSIWYG editor controls

-## Repeater controls
+### Repeater controls

-## Font selector controls
+### Font selector controls

-## Icon selector controls
+### Icon selector controls

-## Adjustment i.e. margin/padding controls
+### Adjustment i.e. margin/padding controls

-## Ability to edit added links/buttons
+### Ability to edit added links/buttons

-## Translation
+### Translation

-## JS, CSS and general code tidy up
+### JS, CSS and general code tidy up

-## And many more yet to be thought of features :)
+### And many more yet to be thought of features :)

-The above will need all community hands on deck to help out in any capacity possible
+* The above will need all community hands on deck to help out in any capacity possible

 ## Changelog